How do I find my Student ID number?

 What should I do if I’m having difficulties accessing my Dickinson e-mail through Gateway?

-When attempting to log in at http://gateway.dickinson.edu, be sure you are typing in the correct user name and password that is obtained through your application status page.
+When attempting to log in at http://gateway.dickinson.edu, be sure you are typing in the correct username and password that is obtained through your application status page.
 It is sometimes necessary to clear your Internet cache or update your browser for Gateway to work effectively.
 Issues or questions with Gateway should be directed to the Dickinson Help Desk at email@example.com or 717-245-1000.
-If you are having difficulties over a weekend, please know that your message will be responded to as quickly as possible when staff arrive to the office on Monday.
+If you are having difficulties over a weekend, please know that your message will be responded to as quickly as possible when staff arrives at the office on Monday.

 Why can’t I access the health forms?

 You can access the health forms here or from the Wellness Center's patient portal, which requires users to register using their Dickinson email addresses so their identity can be authenticated.
-If you attempted to register using a Gmail, Hotmail or other email account, please try again with your Dickinson email.
+If you attempted to register using Gmail, Hotmail, or another email account, please try again with your Dickinson email.
 If you continue to have difficulties, please contact firstname.lastname@example.org or 717-245-1663.

 I can't get my Health Forms in on time.
 Is this okay?

-If you miss the July 15 deadline, we request that you get your Health Forms in as soon as possible.
+We request that you get your Health Forms in as soon as possible.
 Please contact the Wellness Center at email@example.com or 717-245-1663 for assistance.
-You will receive noncompliance notices until all of your forms are complete.
-Please note that you will NOT be able to move into your residence hall in August without having completed and submitted these forms.
+You will receive non-compliance notices until all of your forms are complete.
+Please note that you will NOT be able to move into your residence hall without having completed and submitted these forms.

 What is the address that we need to send the Health Forms to?

-You may submit them by email (firstname.lastname@example.org), fax (717-245-1938), upload to Wellness Center Patient Portal or mail to Wellness Center, P.O.
-Box 1773, Carlisle, PA 17013.
-Please make sure that you also complete the online medical history form through the Wellness Center Patient Portal.
+You may submit them by upload to the Wellness Center Patient Portal.
+Please make sure that you also complete the online medical history and TB risk assessment forms through the Wellness Center Patient Portal.

 What kind of computer should I get and what are the system requirements?

-Answers to all of your computer and technology-related questions can be found on the Library & Information Services website.
+Answers to all of your computer and technology-related questions can be found on the Information & Technology Services website.